 Wild rabbits have the freedom to roam where they please.
 This is not necessarily the case for domesticated rabbits.
 However, the common ground is that both types of rabbits need to get enough exercise.
 If you’re lucky enough to have a garden we recommend letting your rabbit out to have fresh air every so often.

 The obvious advantage of having a house rabbit is that it can have the run of the house.
 This means it gets a chance to get tons of exercise.
 Outdoor rabbits confined to hutches often don’t have this same privilege.

 Do I Need An Indoor Rabbit Cage?

-Indoor rabbit cages are really a matter of preference.
+Indoor rabbit cages are a matter of preference.
 Some people prefer not to have a cage at all for their rabbits.
-Others prefer to let their rabbit sleep in the cage but allow it to roam free during the day.
+Others prefer to let their rabbits sleep in the cage but allow it to roam free during the day.

 If you have other pets or children we would recommend getting a rabbit cage.
 This would be handy for those moments where you need to separate them from your bunny.
 Ultimately this is up to you.

 Keeping Rabbits Indoors Final Thoughts

 Ultimately it’s entirely up to you as to whether you want to keep your rabbit indoors or not.
 Rabbits can live a happy life both indoors and outdoors.
 It all goes down to having the right environment for your bunny to thrive in.
 This article has hopefully helped you realize the considerations you should make.